-In globally oriented schools, students explore the language, symbols, tools, technologies, and processes of science inquiry and literacy as the foundation for understanding and advancing science knowledge.
+As scientific innovation becomes increasingly cooperative rather than competitive among nations, the role of language, symbols, tools, technologies and processes of science inquiry and literacy are foundational to understanding and advancing science knowledge.
 Science inquiry shows students how to initiate the inquiry, design and conduct experiments, present and analyze data, interpret results and draw conclusions.
-Science literacy teaches them how to discuss a science-related issue, put the issue into context, conduct research, develop and support a thesis, discuss the implications and communicate about the work.
+Science literacy teaches them how to discuss a science-related issue, put the issue into context, conduct research, develop and support a thesis, discuss the implications, and communicate about the work.

-Science offers the potential for medical cures, and doing things better, faster and with fewer materials.
-But science also can be at the center of complex interrelationships between scientific results, unforeseen consequences, and ethical, legal and social implications.
-To understand the impact of global issues—and their current solutions—students need experiences with questioning current scientific understandings and technological practices, engaging with scientists around the globe and collaborating on potential solutions to existing problems.
+Science offers the potential for medical cures, and for doing things better and faster with fewer materials.
+But science also can be at the center of complext interreelationships between scientific results, unforseen consequences, and ethical, legal, and social impliations.
+To understand the impact of global issues—and their current solutions—students need experiences of questioning current scientific understandings and technological practices, engaging with scientists around the globe and collaborating on potential solutions to existing problems.

-Students learn to think like scientists.
-Students observe natural phenomena that cause them to wonder, ask their own questions and test their ideas.
-When they interpret their data, new questions arise leading them into focused, purposeful research of the literature and further inquiry.
+In a globally focused science classroom, students learn to think like scientists.
+They observe natural phenomena that cause them to wonder, ask their own questions and test their ideas.
+When they interpret their data, new questions arise, leading them into focused, purposeful research of the literature andn further inquiry.